Atlantis (2019 film): Reception

-On Rotten Tomatoes, the film holds an approval rating of 97% based on 35 reviews.
+On Rotten Tomatoes, the film holds an approval rating of 97% based on 36 reviews, and an average rating of 7.7/10.

-On Metacritic, which uses a weighted average, the film has a score of 85 out of 100, based on 10 critics, indicating "generally favorable reviews".
+On Metacritic, which uses a weighted average, the film has a score of 85 out of 100, based on 10 critics, indicating "universal acclaim".

 In a positive review, Richard Abele of The Los Angeles Times wrote, "we’re fortunate to have artists like Vasyanovych to show us what’s dazzling, strange, tragic, comic, touching and eventually optimistic about the way forward."
 Joe Morgenstern of The Wall Street Journal called the film "literally and figuratively visionary".
 Peter Sobczynski of RogerEbert.com gave it three-and-a-half stars out of four, noting that while Atlantis was "by far one of the bleakest films to come along in quite some time," it "never becomes too unbearable to watch".

-In another positive review, Glenn Kenny of the The New York Times compared the film's long, static takes to early work by US directors Stanley Kubrick and Jim Jarmusch.
+In another positive review, Glenn Kenny of The New York Times compared the film's long, static takes to early work by US directors Stanley Kubrick and Jim Jarmusch.
 In one of the film's few negative reviews, Lee Jutton of Film Inquiry noted the film's "admirable intentions" but stated that the long, slow takes left her "as cold as the barren Ukrainian plains depicted in the film."

+It was screened in the Contemporary World Cinema section at the 2019 Toronto International Film Festival.
+At the 76th Venice International Film Festival, the film won the award for Best Film in the Horizons section.
+It was selected as the Ukrainian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

-The film's subject matter – an all-out war between Ukraine and Russia, in which Ukraine is able to hold back a theoretically superior Russian force – was seen by some critics and audiences as "prophetic" when the Russo-Ukrainian War sharply escalated the year after the film's release with the Russian invasion of Ukraine.
+The film's subject matter – an all-out war between Ukraine and Russia, in which Ukraine is able to hold back a theoretically superior Russian force – was seen by some critics and audiences as "prophetic" when the Russo-Ukrainian War sharply escalated two years after the film's release with the Russian invasion of Ukraine.